soukainak/cpu-monitoring/app-client/README.md

 - Improved User Experience: Enhance the user experience with interactive features like tooltips for chart data points, draggable thresholds, and customizable dashboard layouts.

 By incorporating CI/CD with Docker, Cypress for testing, WebSocket integration for real-time updates, and additional features for enhanced monitoring, the application will be well-equipped for production use, ensuring scalability, reliability, and a seamless user experience.

+### Continuous Integration/Continuous Deployment (CI/CD) with Docker:

+Integrating CI/CD pipelines ensures automated testing and deployment of the application, enhancing development efficiency and reliability.
+Docker can be used for containerization, providing a consistent environment across different stages of the pipeline.
+Here's how we can integrate CI/CD with Docker:

+- CI Pipeline: Set up a CI pipeline using tools like Jenkins, GitLab CI, or GitHub Actions.
+The pipeline should include steps for building Docker images, running tests, and pushing images to a registry.

+- Dockerization: Dockerize the application by creating a Dockerfile that defines the application's environment and dependencies.
+Use multi-stage builds for optimizing Docker image size.

+- Testing: Integrate Cypress for end-to-end testing to ensure the application functions correctly across different environments.
+Cypress tests can be executed as part of the CI pipeline to catch regressions early.

+- Deployment: Define deployment stages in the CI/CD pipeline to deploy the application to various environments automatically after successful testing.